nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. Pressing N or B key to view the next/previous month in the calendar
 3. Typing the date in the Jump Box and pressing the ENTER key to view the input month and year of the date.

-The following activity diagram summarizes what happens when a user selects a navigation feature:
 ![Calendar Navigation Activity](images/CalendarNavigationActivityDiagram.png)

+*Figure 20.
+Activity diagram showing what happens  when a user selects a navigation feature*

 #### Calendar Pop-up
 The calendar Pop-up allows user to view the details of the appointment in the calendar